 Adobe Campaign allows you to export or import the platform configuration and data through a package system.
 Packages can contain different kinds of configurations, elements, filtered or not.

 Data packages let entities of the Adobe Campaign database be displayed via files in XML format.
 Each entity contained in a package is represented with all of its data.

 The principle of data packages is to export a data configuration and integrate it into another Adobe Campaign system.
-For more information on how to maintain a consistent set of data packages, refer to this technote .
+Learn how to maintain a consistent set of data packages in this section .

 Types of packages

 There are three types of exportable packages: user packages, platform packages and admin packages.

 - User package : it enables you to select the list of entities to be exported.
 This type of package manages dependencies and verifies errors.

 - Admin package : it includes all added templates and business objects (non standard): templates, libraries, etc.

 The platform and admin types contain a predefined list of entities to be exported.
 Each entity is linked to filtering conditions that enable you to remove the out-of-the-box resources of the created package.